Sentence Structure

 Practice

-___ the letter, she realised she had made a mistake.
+___ the letter, she realized she had made a mistake.

 Notthe language, he struggled to communicate.